fifv/fix-vscode-titlebarzoom/README.md

 ## Note

-Start from 1.86, vscode use `sha265` to calc checksum instead of `md5`.
-You can this only affect one word in `fix-checksum.ts`
+Start from 1.86, vscode use `sha256` to calc checksum instead of `md5`.
+So if you are using old verions, search and edit the keyword in `fix-checksum.ts`

 ## Credit